jong1909/WPErado/wp-content/plugins/a3-lazy-load/readme.txt

 == Changelog ==

+= 1.8.9 - 2018/06/04 =
+* This Maintenance update has 2 code tweaks for compatibility with themes and plugins that load images via the wp_kses_post sanitizer as WooCommerce does since version 3.4.0 with widgets and on Cart page.
+* Tweak - Append lazy attributes to attribute list of allowed post tags list so that lazy load can run on frontend when that content is output via wp_kses_post
+* Tweak - Add noscript tag to allowed post tags list to resolve duplicate image if that image is output via wp_kses_post
+* Tweak - Test for compatibility with WooCommerce version 3.4.1

+= 1.8.8 - 2018/05/26 =
+* This maintenance update is for compatibility with WordPress 4.9.6 and the new GDPR compliance requirements for users in the EU
+* Tweak - Test for compatibility with WordPress 4.9.6
+* Tweak - Check for any issues with GDPR compliance.
+None Found

+= 1.8.7 - 2018/03/24 =
+* Maintenance Update.
+2 code tweaks to enhance the lazy loading of images, video and iframe added by third party shortcodes in the content
+* Tweak - Increase lazy load filter priority value so that lazy load is applied to images loaded by the shortcode function do_shortcode
+* Tweak - Increase lazy load filter priority value so that lazy load is applied to video and iframe loaded by the shortcode function do_shortcode

+= 1.8.6 - 2018/03/24 =
+* Maintenance Update.
+1 bug fix from this morning 1.8.5 major maintenance release.
+A small piece of new code in v 1.8.5 was written on PHP v7 and is not compatible with PHP version 5.6 If you are running v PHP 5.6 please run this update to fix it
+* Fix - PHP Fatal Error Call instance a3_lazy_load instead of us $this is not an object caused by incompatibility with PHP version 5.6

+= 1.8.5 - 2018/03/23 =
+* Maintenance Update.
+Refactor of Lazy Load on Widgets, Full Compatibility with the Advanced Custom Fields plugin, optimization tweaks and 3 bug fixes.
+* Refactor - Apply lazy load to all widgets instead of Text Widget and HTML widget from WordPress
+* Refactor - Remove the code that hook to tag 'wp_get_attachment_image_attributes' which was required to add support for lazy load for [gallery] shortcode.
+Redundant after WP version 4.6.0 and now removed.
+* Tweak - Add filter to acf_the_content tag for apply lazy load on the Content from ACF plugin.
+Kudos to @ondoheer for creating full compatibility with ACF Free and Premium version.
+* Tweak - Disable load new google fonts via API.
+Google fonts not used and saves 4 calls to database on each page load.
+Thanks to Robert Harm for reporting the issue
+* Tweak - Optimized loading gif compression for even faster load.
+Thanks @jasom for the suggestion
+* Tweak - Remove duplicate parameters from plugin scripts.
+Thanks to @galbaras for reporting the issue
+* Tweak - Add new FAQs tab to plugins page with Add Lazy Load Tags to custom Function description and exclude Lazy Load Class name for easy reference.
+* Tweak - Update plugins description
+* Framework - Define filter tag for enable OR disable load new google fonts via API
+* Framework - Update plugin framework to new version 2.0.3
+* Fix - Turn Image in Widget OFF option which had stopped working.
+Thanks to @japenz and @dimitar-koev for reporting and confirming the bug
+* Fix - If videos embed have preload=none do not call video load from a3 Lazy Load.
+Thanks to Celso Azevedo @celsoazevedo for an excellent bug report which enabled us to replicate the issue.
+* Fix - Remove src with placeholder image url for iframe

+= 1.8.4 - 2018/02/13 =
+* Maintenance Update.
+Under the bonnet tweaks to keep your plugin running smoothly and is the foundation for new features to be developed this year
+* Framework - Update a3rev Plugin Framework to version 2.0.2
+* Framework - Add Framework version for all style and script files
+* Tweak - Update for full compatibility with a3rev Dashboard plugin
+* Tweak - Test for compatibility with WordPress 4.9.4

+= 1.8.3 - 2018/01/19 =
+* Tweak - Tested for compatibility with WordPress 4.9.2
+* Fix - Remove redirect to plugins admin panel when activate the plugin for the first time with WordPress 4.9.2

 = 1.8.2 - 2017/06/02 =
 * Tweak - Tested for compatibility with WordPress major version 4.8.0
 * Tweak - Add Lazy Load support for new WordPress 4.8.0 Image, Video and Media widgets